Bird’s Nest Easter Cookies

 - Eggs.
 Two large eggs will add structure, stability, and richness.

 - Water.
 For the best consistency of the cookie dough.

 How to make this recipe

 This festive treat is easy to make and super fun to decorate with the kiddos!
 You can find the full printable recipe at the bottom of the post, but here’s a quick rundown:

 - Combine the dry ingredients.
 In a mixing bowl, whisk together the flour, cream of tartar, baking soda and salt; set aside.

 - Add in the flour.
 Turn the mixer to low speed and gradually add the flour mixture to the wet ingredients.
 Mix until just combined.

 - Bake.
 Place in oven and bake for about 8-10 minutes.
 Do NOT overcook!
 Remove from the oven right when edges start looking set and golden.
 The centers may look slightly undercooked, but they will continue to cook even after they are removed from the oven.

 - Cool cookies.
 Let the cookies cool on the baking sheet for about 5 minutes.
-Then transfer them to a wire cooling rack to continue to cool.
+Then transfer them to a wire cooling rack (affiliate link) to continue to cool.